conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

 3. Make sure the Docker daemon is running on the host
 4. Clone this repository to a location of choice on your host: `git clone https://github.com/conxtor/traefik-letsencrypt-portainerCE-docker-setup.git`
+5. The DNS of all hostnames you want to serve with Traefik / SSL will need to point to the server where you install this.
+I am using a wildcard DNS entry so I don't have to maintain each and every hostname manually.
+Automatic LetsEncrypt certificate issuing and renewal WON'T work without properly configured DNS.

 ### 2. Deploy Traefik